James Dickey (United Irishmen): Capture and death

 Dickey was captured by the Sutherland fencibles on the Divis Mountain where he hid out.
 He was court-martialled and hanged at Corn Market, Belfast on 26 June 1798.
 Famously; before his hanging Dickey refused to wear a black hood saying to the hangman, "Sir, don't cover my face!"
 According to local legend, he shouted, "Don't think gentlemen, I am ashamed to show my face among you, I am dying for my country!"
-However, a loyalist source hostile to the United Irish cause--Henry Joy of the Belfast News Letter—has Dickey on the scaffold recanting his commitment to the "brotherhood of affection" between Catholic and Protestant.
+However, Henry Joy of the loyalist News Letter has Dickey on the scaffold recanting his commitment to the "brotherhood of affection" between Catholic and Protestant.
 He is supposed to have warned the assembled that had "the Presbyterians of the north succeeded in their [republican] designs, they would ultimately have had to contend with the Roman Catholics".
 It is testament to the sentiment that in the north was to largely expunge the memory of his, and McCracken's, sacrifice.

 Dickey was 22 years old.
 His head was placed on a spike outside the Market House on Belfast's High Street.